General Information Questions

 2. How do I start the process?

-If you are a senior in high school and it is after October 1st, complete a Free online Application for Federal Student Aid (FAFSA).
+If you are a senior in high school and it is after October 1st, complete a Free Application for Federal Student Aid (FAFSA).
 This begins the financial aid process.
 If you are not yet in the second half of your senior year, you still have time.

 3. How do I apply for a Pell Grant and other types of need-based aid?